DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 [References section](#references).
 The section contains a list of courses, books, or papers that will go further into the theory.

-For beginners, those links may be a bit advanced.
-Don't worry If you feel like it's too much, because we are going to apply an extremely simplified version of the rendering equation in this tutorial.
+For beginners, those links may seem advanced.
+You shouldn't worry If you feel like it's too much, because we are going to apply a simplified version of the rendering equation in this tutorial.

 ## Algorithm Overview

-As we saw at the previous section, a volume isn't defined by a set of triangles.
+We saw in the previous section that a volume isn't defined by a set of triangles.
 Thus, we can't use our classic rasterization pipeline to render them.
 One of the possible way to visualize a volume is to use **Ray Marching**.
-You may be familiar with [Ray Casting](https://en.wikipedia.org/wiki/Ray_casting), where rays are shot through every pixels of the screen, and checked for intersection with the world.
+You may be familiar with [Ray Casting](https://en.wikipedia.org/wiki/Ray_casting), where rays are shot through every pixels of the screen, and checked for intersection with world objects.
 Ray Marching is similar in essence, but different during the sampling step.
 When a ray intersects a volume, it is sampled at some given interval until it goes out of the volume.